 - 1. Applicants for liaison positions shall be solicited at the National Convention with the cooperation of Regional and Action Committee leaders.
 Appointments to the various liaison positions will be made as soon as possible thereafter but no later that the June meeting of the Board of Trustees (BOT).
 (2006) - 2.
-Regarding the AAFP, AAMC, ACGME, ACOG/APGO, ACP, AMA, IFMSA, LCME, NBME, NRMP, and SHA: An Executive Committee or staff member of the Association (President, Vice President, STAL, ACT, Treasurer, DSP, LAD, and JRF) shall serve as liaison to these organizations.
+Regarding the AAFP, AAMC, ACGME, ACOG/APGO, ACP, AMA, IFMSA, LCME, NBME, NRMP, and SHA: An Executive Committee or staff member of the Association (President, Vice President, STAL, ACT, Treasurer, DSP, LAD, GAF and JRF) (2007) shall serve as liaison to these organizations.
 The National President, taking into account the interests and availabilities of these colleagues, shall formalize liaison appointments to each of these organizations by the end of the June BOT meeting.
-In the event that a liaison position to any of these organizations is not assumed by one of these national leaders, the Executive Committee of the BOT (2006) and the DSP shall solicit applications and select a qualified member to fill the position, at the discretion of the Board of Trustees.
-(2005)

-3. Regarding the AAP, ACAM, ACPM, ACS, AHMA, AMWA, AOA, APA, APHA, ATPM, ECFMG, GLMA, NMA, PCOC, PHR, PNHP, PSR, SNMA and SOMA: Liaison roles shall be formalized as responsibilities of existing AMSA leadership positions, and made known as such in the election process for each of the corresponding positions, as follows:
+In the event that a liaison position to any of these organizations is not assumed by one of these national leaders, the Executive Committee of the BOT (2006) shall solicit applications and select a qualified member to fill the position, at the discretion of the Board of Trustees.
+(2005) (2007) - 3.
+Regarding the AAP, ACAM, ACPM, ACS, AHMA, AMWA, AOA, APA, APHA, ATPM, ECFMG, GLMA, NMA, PCOC, PHR, PNHP, PSR, SNMA and SOMA: Liaison roles shall be formalized as responsibilities of existing AMSA leadership positions, and made known as such in the election process for each of the corresponding positions, as follows:

-AAP-IG Coordinator for Child and Adolescent Health ACAM-AC Coordinator for Integrative, Complementary and Alternative Medicine (HuMed AC) (2006) ACPM-AC Chair for Community and Public Health ACS-IG Coordinator for Surgery AHMA-AC Coordinator for Humanistic Medicine (2006) AMWA-AC Coordinator(s) for WIM AOA-IG Coordinator for Osteopathy APA-IG Coordinator for Psychiatry APHA-AC Chair for Community and Public Health ATPM-AC Chair for Community abd Public Health ECFMG-International Trustee GLMA-AC Coordinator(s) for LGBTPM NMA-AC Coordinator(s) for MAC PCOC-National President (2006) PHR-AC Coordinator for Health and Human Rights PNHP-AC Coordinator Health Policy, Universal Healthcare Coordinator PSR-AC Coordinator for Global Health SNMA-AC Coordinator(s) for MAC, as above SOMA-IG Coordinator for Osteopathy
+AAP-IG Coordinator for Child and Adolescent Health ACAM-AC Coordinator for Integrative, Complementary and Alternative Medicine (HuMed AC) (2006) ACPM-AC Chair for Community and Public Health ACS-IG Coordinator for Surgery AHMA-AC Coordinator for Humanistic Medicine (2006) AMWA-AC Coordinator(s) for WIM AOA-IG Coordinator for Osteopathy APA-IG Coordinator for Psychiatry APHA-AC Chair for Community and Public Health ATPM-AC Chair for Community abd Public Health ECFMG-International Trustee GLMA-AC Coordinator(s) for LGBTPM NMA-AC Coordinator(s) for MAC PCOC-National President (2006) PHR-AC Coordinator for Health and Human Rights PNHP-AC Coordinator Health Policy, Universal Healthcare Coordinator PSR-AC Coordinator for Global Health SNMA-AC Coordinator(s) for MAC, as above SOMA-IG Coordinator for Osteopathy a qualified member to fill the position, appointed by the Board of Trustees by the end of the June BOT meeting.
+(2007)

-In the event that the AC or IG, or coordinator position, listed above does not exist, or the position holder is not available to serve as liaison, the DSP or Executive Committee of the BOT shall solicit applications and select a qualified member to fill the position, appointed by the Board of Trustees by the end of the June BOT meeting.
+In the event that the AC or IG, or coordinator position, listed above does not exist, or the position holder is not available to serve as liaison, the Executive Committee of the BOT shall solicit applications and select